Have you ever felt anxious at work because your colleagues didn't work at your pace?

 2. Huge self-pressure

-3. Missed growth opportunities
+3. Missed opportunities for growth

 4. Lack of trust

-• Emotional breakdown when losing control: If things do not develop as you expected, you become angry, frustrated, or even self-blaming.
+- Emotional breakdown when losing control: if things do not develop as you expected, you become angry, frustrated, or even self-blaming.

 Between couples: